Fourth Grade Learning Basket Activities

 SpellChecked

-This is a fun little spelling game.
+SpellChecked is a new spelling game we’re trying.
 It’s divided into separate levels.
 First, the child names the pictures on the card, then attempts to spell the word.
 If they’re unsure, they can flip the card over and choose between three different spellings.
+We like to take it with us when we go on a walk.

 Reference Materials

-These grammar and writing reference materials are readily available in Lilly’s learning basket, allowing her to quickly access grammar rules, writing guidelines, and examples whenever she’s uncertain about something.
+These grammar and writing reference materials are readily available in my child’s learning basket, allowing her to quickly access grammar rules, writing guidelines, and examples whenever she’s uncertain about something.

 Rain Forest Dilemma Cards

-We’ve been studying the rain forest over the past few months as part of our Global Explorers curriculum.
+We’ve been studying the rain forest over the past few months as part of our study of North America.
 These rain forest dilemma cards are great conversation starters and really get kids thinking about different situations that aren’t always black and white.

 Other Activities